 What do we expect from a modern dishwasher?

 Once upon a time, we planned our lives around the dishwasher cycle as we couldn’t bear to be in the same vicinity due to the noise, especially if you had an open plan kitchen.
 Chatting with our family was frustrating, we couldn’t hear the TV, and even the pets seemed to make themselves scarce while the cycle was on.

-These days, having super quiet machines are a huge selling point for dishwasher manufacturers, and the competition is on as to who can make the quietest model.
+These days, having the quietest dishwasher is a huge selling point for manufacturers, and the competition is on as to who can make the quietest model.
 Wouldn’t it be great to have a dishwasher that you can put on at any time of day or night, and not have to worry about the noise?